dieterich-lab/ScNaST/workflow/visiumtools/README.md

 ## Usage

 These scripts are currently not *installable* ( *i.e.* they are not a package ), and **MUST** be called from this directory ( *visiumtools* ).
 In addition, you might have to *e.g.* `chmod +x fmt_nanopore_visium.py`.
-This is not a clean pythonic solution, but a temporary workaround as we intend to eventually integrate these with the [scNapbar](https://github.com/dieterich-lab/single-cell-nanopore) pipeline.
+This is not a clean pythonic solution, but only a temporary workaround as we intend to eventually integrate these with the [scNapbar](https://github.com/dieterich-lab/single-cell-nanopore) pipeline.

 **utils**